 An archive must create AIPs as part of the preservation process.
 Many of the components that form the AIPs may only be known by the participants in the project.
 This Recommended Practice provides guidance for the project participants to help ensure that the information is captured, as part of the required Additional Information.

-The Information Areas covered in this document are organized around the OAIS information model concepts, in particular the Archival Information Package (AIP) Information Model Components.
+The Additional Information Areas covered in this document are organized around the OAIS information model concepts, in particular the Archival Information Package (AIP) Information Model Components.
 An AIP should contain all the information required for long term usability and therefore this information must be collected in a timely way throughout the project.

 The OAIS standard contains the following diagram to show the various components of an AIP.